gswatipenn/SfmLearner-Pytorch/README.md

 # SfMLearner with Transformer Depth Net
-This branch builds on master branch and replaces CNN based depth net with DPT transformer network for more accurate depth estimation.
+This branch builds on the [master] (https://github.com/gswatipenn/SfmLearner-Pytorch/tree/master) branch and replaces CNN based depth net with DPT transformer network for more accurate depth estimation.
+For specifics related to the master branch (i.e. original code forked from [ClementPinard/SfmLearner-Pytorch](https://github.com/ClementPinard/SfmLearner-Pytorch)), refer to it's README instead.
+This README talks about only the diff from original and additional specs.

-Pytorch implementation : Swati Gupta (gswati@seas.upenn.edu), Manasa Sathyan (msathyan@seas.upenn.edu)
+Modified Pytorch implementation : Swati Gupta (gswati@seas.upenn.edu), Manasa Sathyan (msathyan@seas.upenn.edu)

 ## Preamble
 This codebase was developed and tested with Pytorch 1.13.0, CUDA 11.7 and Debian GNU/Linux 10.
 Original code was developed in Pytorch 1.0.1, you can access it in the master branch.